-As provided by 49 CFR 219.103, regulated employees are not prohibited from use or possession of a controlled substance on Schedule II through V of the Controlled Substances Act if prescribed by a treating medical practitioner who has made a good-faith judgment based on knowledge of the employee's duties and medical history that the use of the substance at the prescribed dosage is consistent with safety, and the substance is used at the prescribed dosage.
+Hours of Service covered employees are also prohibited from using controlled substances on or off duty.
+(Use of a prescription drug does not violate the FRA Rule when a physician has made a good-faith judgment based on knowledge of the employee's duties and medical history that the use of the substance at the prescribed dosage is consistent with safety, and the substance is used at the prescribed dosage.)

-When an employee tests positive for drugs or tests 0.04 or above for alcohol on an FRA authorized test, he/she must immediately be removed from regulated service.
-Such an employee may only be returned to service after evaluation by a Substance Abuse Professional (SAP), participation in sufficient rehabilitation to return to service as evidenced by a return to recommendation by a SAP, and furnishing a negative sample.
-The employee will be instructed by the Chief Medical Officer that he/she must keep his or her system free of Prohibited Drugs, and any appropriate DARS participate in continuina recommendations to remain eligible for service.
-An employee returned to service under these circumstances will be subject to follow-up testing in accordance with the regulations for up to five (5) years.
+When an employee tests positive for drugs or tests .04 or above for alcohol on an FRA authorized test, he must, at a minimum, be removed from covered service.
+Such an employee may only be returned to service after evaluation by a Substance Abuse Professional (SAP), participation in sufficient rehabilitation to return to service as evidenced by a return to service recommendation by a SAP, and furnishing a negative sample.
+The employee will be instructed by the Medical Director to keep his or her system free of such drugs and that he or she must participate in any appropriate DARS continuing care recommendations to remain eligible for service.
+An employee returned to service under these circumstances will be subject to followup testing in accordance with the regulations for up to 5 years.
+An employee whose test result on an alcohol test is .02 or greater but below .04 will be handled in accordance with Company policy described elsewhere.
 An employee removed from service following a positive FRA test is entitled under the FRA regulations to demand a hearing if the employee denies that the test result is valid evidence of prohibited alcohol or drug use.

-Norfolk Southern's policy is that employees must request this hearing within five (5) calendar days of the date he or she is removed from service.
+Norfolk Southern's policy is that employees must request this hearing within 5 calendar days of the date he or she is removed from service.
 This hearing may be combined with any disciplinary hearing arising from the same incident.